jcrowe206/open-weather/README.md

 ## Configuration

+There are 3 required configurations:

+First, the app_id - an environment variable named 'OPENWEATHER_APPID' that must be set in your application

+Please see (here)[http://openweathermap.org/appid] to get one

-There are 2 required configurations - the Base URL and Default Guzzle Options.
+The other two - the Base URL and Default Guzzle Options.

-Please see (here)[http://guzzle.readthedocs.org/en/latest/clients.html#request-options] for possible options
+Please see (here)[http://docs.guzzlephp.org/en/5.3/clients.html#request-options] for possible options

 ## Usage Without Laravel